jacobposchl/bison-word-predictability/README.md

 ## Overview

-This package preprocesses raw EAF annotation files into processed data for code-switching analysis:
+This package analyzes code-switching predictability by comparing surprisal values at code-switch points between code-switched and monolingual sentences.
+The analysis is performed in three stages:

+**STAGE 1: Data Preprocessing**
 - Extracts and cleans bilingual speech annotations from EAF files
-- Identifies code-switching patterns (transitions between Cantonese and English)
-- Determines matrix language (dominant language) for each sentence
+- Identifies code-switching patterns and matrix language for each sentence
+- Translates code-switched sentences to full Cantonese using NLLB
-- Generates visualizations and exports processed data to CSV
+- Exports processed datasets to CSV files

-## Installation

-The required packages are:
-- `pympi-ling` - For processing EAF files
-- `pycantonese` - For Cantonese word segmentation
-- `pandas` - For data manipulation
-- `numpy` - For numerical operations
-- `matplotlib` - For visualization
-- `pyyaml` - For configuration file parsing
-- `seaborn` - For plotting
+**STAGE 2: Window Matching Analysis**
+- Matches translated code-switched sentences with similar monolingual Cantonese sentences
+- Uses POS window matching to find the best matches
+- Creates the final analysis dataset with matched sentence pairs

+**STAGE 3: Surprisal Comparison Experiment**
+- Calculates surprisal values at code-switch points for both code-switched and monolingual sentences
+- Supports discourse context using previous sentences from the same speaker
+- Compares surprisal values and generates statistical summaries and visualizations

 ## Configuration